BVLC/caffe/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 If you are having difficulty building Caffe or training a model, please ask the caffe-users mailing list.
-If you are reporting a build error that seems to be due to a bug in Caffe, please attach your build configuration (either Makefile.config or CMakeCache.txt) and the output of the make (or cmake) command.
+If you are reporting a build error that seems to be due to a bug in Caffe, please attach your build configuration (CMakeCache.txt) and the output of the cmake command.

 ### Your system configuration
 Operating system: